The Bull Run Bridge is closed to all traffic weighing over 12 tons. Special use permits for heavy loads will not be approved.

 Trucks and other vehicles that weigh over 12 tons must travel on Gordon Creek Road in Multnomah County, which also has two bridges with weight restrictions for certain types of vehicles.
 Multnomah County bridge information.

-- $2 million from Oregon Local Agency Bridge Selection Committee (LABSC), plus a local match for $205,700 from the Road Fund for design and right of way work
+- $2 million funded for design and right of way work from Oregon Local Agency Bridge Selection Committee (LABSC), plus a local match for $205,700 from the Road Fund.

-- Additional funding has not yet been secured.
+- Additional funding for construction has not yet been secured, other than the future county funding match.
 The county will continue to apply for grant funds.
-There is also a chance that, in the 2027-30 funding cycle, the LABSC will provide funds to construct the bridge, although there’s only a total of $16 million for similar bridges statewide in this fund.
+There is also a chance that, in the 2027-30 funding cycle, the LABSC will provide funds to construct the bridge, although there’s only a total of $16 million per year for similar bridges statewide in this fund.
 The county is also talking with the City of Portland and Portland Water Bureau about the need to replace the Bull Run Bridge, and they have expressed interest in supporting the project.

 Frequently Asked Questions